Welcome to Grace and St. Paul Lutheran Churches, Osoyoos and Oliver BC

 In compliance with WorkSafeBC, the following “Safety Plan” was adopted, with changes in our protocols.
 The main things include 1.
 Social distancing; 2.
 Hand hygiene; 3.
 Staying home if you are feeling sick.

 As you can see, things will not be “business as usual,” but we will instead have a “new normal.”
 Many of these changes are unwelcome, but nevertheless are necessary.

-Pews will be marked as to where to sit.
+Pews are marked as to where to sit.
 Couples are to sit together.
 Singles are to sit apart.
-There will be 2 places on each end one pew, followed by an empty pew, followed by one in the middle of the next, and so forth.
-The places where to sit are indicated by tape.
+There will be 2 places on each end one pew, followed by an empty pew.
+The places where to sit are indicated by green tape.

-Hand sanitizer will be available and you will be required to use it on your way in and out, or you may bring your own to use, if you prefer.
+Hand sanitizer is available and you are required to use it on your way in and out, or you may bring your own to use, if you prefer.